Mickey Welch

-Michael Francis Welch (July 4, 1859 – July 30, 1941), nicknamed "Smiling Mickey", was a Major League Baseball pitcher.
+Michael Francis Welch (July 4, 1859 – July 30, 1941), nicknamed "Smiling Mickey", was an American professional baseball pitcher.
 He stood 5 ft 8 in tall and weighed 160 lb.
 He was the third pitcher to accumulate 300 career victories.
 Welch was born in Brooklyn, New York, and played 13 seasons in the major leagues, three with the Troy Trojans, and 10 with the New York Gothams/Giants.
 He was very successful with an effective curveball, a change of pace, and a version of the screwball.
 During his 13 major league seasons, he posted 20 or more wins nine times, seven in succession.

 Early life

 Welch was born Michael Francis Walsh in the 18th Ward of Brooklyn, New York, to Irish immigrant parents John and Mary Walsh.
-He later adopted the last name Welch.
-The name change may have been spurred by a sportswriter's mistaken recording of the name in a box score.
-The new last name may have distinguished him from the high number of men in Brooklyn at the time named Michael Walsh.
+He later adopted the last name Welch, perhaps spurred by a sportswriter's mistaken recording of his name in a box score, and to distinguish himself from the many men in Brooklyn at the time named Michael Walsh.
 Off the baseball field, Welch used his birth name throughout his life.
 Welch's nickname of "Smiling Mickey" derived from his cheerful disposition.

 When he was growing up in the Williamsburg section of Brooklyn, baseball was the popular sport among Irish children.
-Welch recalled that he had to learn unique baseball skills because of his small size; he depended on strong control of his pitches, a good curveball and change-of-pace, and a studious approach to opposing batters.
+Welch recalled that he had to learn different baseball skills because of his small size.
+He depended on strong control of his pitches, a good curveball and change-of-pace, and a studious approach to opposing batters.